-- After selecting Preset 1 to Preset 5, you can fine tune each setting individually.
-The setting after adjustment will be overwritten - The setting after adjustment will be overwritten separately when 4K Enhancement is enabled and disabled. - Press the [Esc] button to return to the previous screen.
+- - After selecting Preset 1 to Preset 5, you can fine tune each setting individually.
+The setting after adjustment will be overwritten. - The setting after adjustment will be overwritten separately when 4K Enhancement is enabled and disabled.

 Noise Reduction

 You can smooth out rough images for softer image quality when inputting progressive signals or progressive interlace signals.